isralduke/thatbook/18-job.md

 > <a name="31:16">31:16</a> If I have refused to give the poor what they desired,
 > or caused the eyes of the widow to fail,
 > <a name="31:17">31:17</a> If I ate my morsel of bread myself,
-> and did not share any of it with orphans—
+> and did not share any of it with orphans —
 > <a name="31:18">31:18</a> but from my youth I raised the orphan like a father,
 > and from my mother’s womb
 > I guided the widow.